mdef/X13.Host/README.md

 **Server side**

 Normally you have Linux/Windows box where installed X13.Host engine.exe
-and inserted Arduino nano (atmega328) based device with [firmware](https://github.com/mdef/X13.devices/tree/nano-bin/devices/A1Sn12 "") for simplicity named as gate
+and inserted Arduino nano (atmega328) based device with [firmware](https://github.com/mdef/X13.devices/tree/nano-bin/devices/A1SC12 "") for simplicity named as gate

 **Remote devices (nodes) side**

-Arduino nano (atmega328) nodes with [firmware](https://github.com/mdef/X13.devices/tree/nano-bin/devices/A1SC12 "") wirelessly connected to gate.
+Arduino nano (atmega328) nodes with [firmware](https://github.com/mdef/X13.devices/tree/nano-bin/devices/A1Cn12 "") wirelessly connected to gate.

 **Client side**

 Windows box to run X13.Host [cc.exe](https://github.com/X13home/x13home.github.io/tree/bin_main/bin "") - this application gives you tree view of all x13 devices, nodes configuration and PLC editor.
 CC.exe is only client, all settings stored on server side.
+Client have to be configured with hostname/ip address, username, password.

+Username and password located on server side in directory /opt/X13.Host/data  file security.xst

+For further integration the same credentials could be used to access X13.Host from any MQTT subscribe client for example [Node-Red](http://nodered.org/ "")